Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   #### V13.6 Amends on social links communications syntax.
 -   #### V13.7 Moved script syntax to bottom of each html page.
 -   #### V13.8 Amended communication links to text only.
+-   #### V13.9 Further amends on links and add amiresponsive image to README.